eclipse-edc/Connector/docs/developer/management-domains/management-domains.md

 Foo can support this scenario by adopting a ***distributed management domain topology***.
 There are several different ways to distribute management domains.

-#### Type 2 A: Root Catalog with a Single EDC Stack
+#### Type 2a: DSP Catalog referencing EDC Stacks

 Let's take the simplest to start: each division deploys its own EDC component stack.
 Externally, Foo Industries presents a unified DSP Catalog obtained by resolving the catalog endpoint from Foo's Web DID, `did:web:widget-x.foo.com`.
 The returned catalog will contain entries for the Foo divisions a client has access to (the mechanics of how this is done are explained below).
+Specifically, the component serving the DSP catalog would _not_ be an EDC component, and thus not be subject to any management domains.
 To support this setup, Foo could deploy the following management domains:

 ![](./distributed.type2.a.svg)

-*Type2 A: Distributed Management Domains containing an EDC stack*
+*Type 2a: Distributed Management Domains containing an EDC stack*

-Here, two primary management domains contain a full EDC stack.
+Here, two primary management domains contain a full EDC stack each.
 A root catalog (explained below) serves as the main entry point for client requests.

-#### Type 2B: Catalog Server and Control/Data Plane Runtime
+#### Type 2b: EDC Catalog Server and Control/Data Plane Runtimes

 Foo Industries could also choose to deploy EDC components themselves in separate management domains.
-For example, a central catalog server that fronts two management domains consisting of Control/Data Plane runtimes:
+For example, a central catalog server that runs in its own management domain and that fronts two other management domains consisting of Control/Data Plane runtimes:

 ![](./distributed.type2.b.svg)

-*Type2 B: Distributed Management Domains containing a Catalog Server and separate Control/Data Plane runtimes*
+*Type 2b: Distributed Management Domains containing a Catalog Server and separate Control/Data Plane runtimes*

-#### Type 2C: Catalog Server/Control Plane with Data Plane Runtime
+#### Type 2c: Catalog Server/Control Plane with Data Plane Runtime

 Or, Foo Industries could elect to run a centralized Catalog Server/Control Plane:

 ![](./distributed.type2.c.svg)

-*Type2 C: Distributed Management Domains containing a Catalog Server/Control Plane and separate Data Plane runtimes*
+*Type 2c: Distributed Management Domains containing a Catalog Server/Control Plane and separate Data Plane runtimes*

 ## 2. Architecture